-For the cold side, estimates of the impacts of sugar and natural sweeteners were made based on LCAs of typical soft drink products multiplied by purchased quantities for relevant types of product.
+For the cold side, estimates of the impacts of sugar and natural sweeteners were made by Ecoinvent emission factors multiplied by purchased quantities of the product.
+FAO data on production was used sometimes to convert from raw ingredients to purchased ingredients, eg juice concentrate.